udubnate/udubnate.github.io/_posts/2020-08-20-cpes-in-quarantine.md

 Similar to the last recommendation - a lot of the conferences that usually cost thousands of dollars to attend have gone free this year.
 This is great news - however this means you have to sign up early as some have a virtual capacity and some will not post content after the show (unlike our friends at defcon above).

 Some that I plan to attend:
 - [Microsoft Ignite 2020 - 48hr virtual conference](https://www.microsoft.com/en-us/ignite) - But wait - this is not a security conference.
 That is true!
-But remember if there are topics that are for a security discipline such as Business Continuiity Disaster Recovery (BCDR), Authentication/Authorization, Security Engineering, etc. these learnings can be part of Group A (otherwise non-security learning can still be part of Group B)
+But remember if there are topics that are for a security discipline such as Business Continuity Disaster Recovery (BCDR), Authentication/Authorization, Security Engineering, etc. these learnings can be part of Group A (otherwise non-security learning can still be part of Group B)
-- [BSides Seattle 2020](https://www.bsidesseattle.com/) - This is a good opportuntiy as traditionally BSide security conferences are the content that barely miss approval or miss timing for DefCon and Blackhat.
+- [BSides Seattle 2020](https://www.bsidesseattle.com/) - This is a good opportunity as traditionally BSide security conferences are the content that barely miss approval or miss timing for DefCon and Blackhat.
 Presenters are always terrific and it is one of my favorite conferences I look forward to all year.
 Bsides founder is [@nerd_monkey](https://twitter.com/nerd_monkey) and he is very passionate about making it a great experience for all people interested in security topics.
 There are also other localized b-sides conferences - which could also be virtual this year.
 Win-win in my opinion.

 ## In Closing
 Hopefully this post sparked your brain for some new ideas on how to get CPEs both in quarantine but also in some ways that boost your overall continued education.
 Find me on twitter if you think I missed anything that would be helpful for folks in their CPE journey!